Old Nana Addo must go; he sleeps too much at public functions - Blakk Rasta (Video)

-The controversial radio personality commented during an interview on Metro TV, where he argued that the sitting is ten years passed his retirement age, therefore, he must not be in power.
+The controversial radio personality commented during an interview on Metro TV, where he argued that the sitting President, H.E Nana Addo, is ten years passed his retirement age, therefore, he must not be in power.

 Blakk Rasta justified his argument by picking on reports that the President was recently captured sleeping at a world summit in Russia.
 According to him, it is a sign that Nana Addo is tired and must rest.